References

 Rumelhart, D. E., & McClelland, J. L. (1986).
 On learning the past

-R. Group (Eds.), Parallel distributed processing: Explorations in
+Rumelhart, & P. R. Group (Eds.), Parallel distributed

-models (pp. 216–271).
+Psychological and biological models (pp. 216–271).
 MIT Press.

 Rumelhart, D. E., McClelland, J. L., & Group, P. R. (Eds.).
 (1986).